-Philly police officer fatally shoots unarmed man who fled in wanted Honda
+Philly police officer fatally shoots unarmed man who fled in wanted Hyundai

 Philadelphia police fatally shot an unarmed man who fled in a car that cops were pursuing related to a homicide investigation in Germantown on Wednesday night, authorities said.

-It was later determined that the man, who had been driving the car, was not a person of interest in the homicide, First Deputy Commissioner Myron Patterson said during a press briefing Thursday.
+It was later determined that the man, identified as Dennis Plowden, 25, of the 1600 block of E. Walnut Lane, was not a person of interest in the homicide, according to police.

-The man was shot after police had attempted to stop his vehicle.
-The man fled in the car, striking one of the officers, the unmarked police vehicle and several parked cars, Patterson said.
+Plowden was shot after police had attempted to stop his vehicle, First Deputy Commissioner Myron Patterson said during a press briefing on Thursday morning.

+Plowden fled in the car, striking one of the officers, the unmarked police vehicle and several parked cars, Patterson said.
+Plowden then exited the car and attempted to flee, before being shot by police.

 Patterson vowed that police will conduct a "very objective, transparent and comprehensive investigation" into the shooting.

-The man, who has not been identified, was pronounced dead at 7:18 a.m.
+Plowden was pronounced dead at 7:18 a.m.
 Thursday at Einstein Medical Center.

-According to Patterson, two plainclothes officers, driving an unmarked car, spotted a 2013 Honda wanted in connection with a homicide that took place Dec.
+According to Patterson, two plainclothes officers, driving an unmarked car, spotted a white, 2013 Hyundai wanted in connection with a homicide that took place Dec.
 21 on the 1800 block of East Atlantic Avenue.

-The officers flipped on their police lights, prompting the Honda to stop along Nedro Avenue.
+The officers flipped on their police lights, prompting the Hyundai to stop near the intersection of Nedro Avenue and 16th Street.

 But when an officer approached the stopped vehicle, the driver sped off, striking one of the officers in the process, Patterson said.
 The Honda crashed into several cars before coming to a stop near Nedro and Opal streets.

-When the driver exited the Honda, a plainclothes officer gave "repeated commands" to show his hands, Patterson said.
-When he did not, an officer fired a single shot that struck the victim in the head.
+When Plowden exited the Hyundai, a plainclothes officer gave "repeated commands" to show his hands, Patterson said.
+When he did not, an officer fired a single shot that struck Plowden in the head.

-The officers had been alerted that any occupants of the wanted Honda should be considered "armed and dangerous," Patterson said.
+The officers had been alerted that any occupants of the wanted Hyundai should be considered "armed and dangerous," Patterson said.

+A preliminary investigation indicated Plowden was sitting on the sidewalk when he was shot, according to police.
+Plowden allegedly had placed his hand in his jacket pocket instead of showing his hands.

 No weapon was recovered.
 The man did not have any outstanding warrants for any felonies, Patterson said.

 The names of the police officers involved in the incident will be released within 72 hours, Patterson said.
-The identity of the victim will be disclosed once his family is notified.

-It is unclear whether the man knew the owner of the Honda or that it was connected to a homicide.
+It is unclear whether Plowden knew the owner of the Hyundai or that it was connected to a homicide.

 "The investigative process is still unfolding," Patterson said.
 "We're trying to be as transparent as we can.
 We don't want to give you any misinformation."

-Note: Correction: The original version of this story misidentified the car.